Chumbawamba: Post-breakup band member activities

+In 2025, Rebellion Festival announced that band members Dunstan Bruce, Mavis Dillon, Lou Watts, Harry Hamer, Boff Whalley, Alice Nutter and Danbert Nobacon would appear on an "in conversation" panel at their 2025 event, which would also feature the first performances since 1984 of pre-Chumbawamba band Passion Killers (Dillon, Whalley and Hamer).

 Documentary

 On 1 July 2015 Dunstan Bruce started a Kickstarter to fund a documentary titled I Get Knocked Down (The Untold Story of Chumbawamba) that told the band's entire history from different members' perspective.
 He surpassed his £40,000 goal.
 That same year, Chumbawamba was the featured subject on two podcasts produced by Gimlet Media: StartUp #16 "The Secret Formula" and Surprisingly Awesome #4 "Tubthumping".